skia4delphi/skia4delphi/Documents/INSTALLATION.md

 ### Remarks

 1. The pre-built Skia binary for **Linux64** targets was compiled for Debian (eg Ubuntu) and Red Hat (eg CentOS) based systems.
 If you want another distro you will need to [rebuild;](BUILD.md)
-2. For Red Hat based systems you must copy and replace the `Binary/Linux64/Release/libsk4d.so` file with the `Binary/Linux64/Release/Other Distributions/Red Hat/libsk4d.so` file.
+2. For Red Hat based systems you must replace the `Binary/Linux64/Release/libsk4d.so` file with the `Binary/Linux64/Release/Other Distributions/Red Hat/libsk4d.so` file.